chkhm/ctci_rust/ctci_xx_find_word_in_matrix/Readme.md

 ## Solution idea 2: backtracking over the characters in the word

-Can we do something with a hashmap or hashset?
-How about we create a hashset of positions for every character in the word.
-We can then do a backtracking algorithm over all the hashmaps:
+Can we reduce the effort by back tracking over the word rather than the matrix positions?
+Chances are this is the smaller set:

 - Iterate over all fields in the matrix and add the positions to the hashmaps of all chars in the word